kennytilton/mxtodomvc/README.md

 Matrix dataflow neutralizes the Hell of asynchronous callbacks because Matrix was created to propagate change gracefully.
 The `mset!>` of an asynchronously received response into the Matrix graph differs not at all from a user deciding to click their mouse or press a key.
 In either case, Matrix guarantees smooth, consistent propagation of the change throughout the graph of connected properties in accordance with what we call *datafow integrity*.

+#### single source of behaviour
+The XHR example is a great example of a quality we have barely touched on.
+When programming wuth mxWeb we benefit from having what we call a *single source of behavior* (SSB), with "source" as an unintended but welcome pun.
+The component `adverse-event-checker` is almost perfectly self-sufficient.
+It specifies the HTML, the semantics, the dynamic styling, and the XHR handling.
+It connects to the dataflow through the to-do `title` property and by generating style changes to reflect the FDA lookup response.

+We find SSB a natural way to build applications.
+Authoring, debugging, and refactoring all go faster when related things are found together, or *co-located*, in the source

 #### dataflow integrity
 From the [Cells Manifesto](http://smuglispweeny.blogspot.com/2008/02/cells-manifesto.html), when application code assigns to some input cell X, the Cells engine guarantees:
-* recomputation exactly once of all and only state affected by the change to X, directly or indirectly through some intermediate datapoint. note that if A depends on B, and B depends on X, when B gets recalculated it may come up with the same value as before.
-In this case A is not considered to have been affected by the change to X and will not be recomputed.
+* recomputation exactly once of all and only state affected by the change to X, directly or indirectly through some intermediate datapoint.
+Note that if A depends on B, and B depends on X, when B gets recalculated it may come up with the same value as before.
+In this case A is not considered to have been affected by the change to X and will not be recomputed;
-* recomputations, when they read other datapoints, must see only values current with the new value of X. Example: if A depends on B and X, and B depends on X, when X changes and A reads B and X to compute a new value, B must return a value recomputed from the new value of X.
+* recomputations, when they read other datapoints, must see only values current with the new value of X. Example: if A depends on B and X, and B depends on X, when X changes and A reads B and X to compute a new value, B must return a value recomputed from the new value of X;
-* similarly, client observer callbacks must see only values current with the new value of X; and
+* similarly, client observer callbacks must see only values current with the new value of X; and...
-* a corollary: should a client observer SETF a datapoint Y, all the above must happen with values current with not just X, but also with the value of Y /prior/ to the change to Y.
+* ...a corollary: should a client observer write to a datapoint Y, all the above must happen with values current with not just X, but also with the value of Y *prior* to the change to Y.
 * deferred "client" code must see only values current with X and not any values current with some subsequent change to Y queued by an observer.

 The astute reader will be surprised that observers, so carefully defined earlier *not* to be participants in the dataflow, are free to *initiate* dataflow.
-But they are allowed to do only as outsiders; the changes they initiate must be enqueued for execution *after* the change they are observing.
+We make a careful distinction: they are allowed to do only as outsiders.
+The changes they initiate must be enqueued for execution *after* the change they are observing, as if they were event handlers initiating change.

-Now as much fun as it was watching async responses flow into the Matrix, let us fix the excess.
+As much fun as it was watching multiple async responses flow into the Matrix because we rebuilt all LIs to add or remove one, let us now fix that excess.
 #### git checkout family-values
 A matrix is a simple tree formed of single parents with multiple so-called `kids`, a nice short name for children.
 Normally we just list the kids, but when the list changes incrementally and the children are mxWeb widgets, the mxWeb observer will be rebuilding those hefty widgets and rebuilding the DOM on each small change.